lalee826/gmkf_nbl_somatic/README.md

 ### Usage
 The easiest way to replicate the analyses presented in the manuscript and additional studies included in this repository is to through Docker.
 A dockerfile has been included that can be used to create an image on a local machine.

-Installation instructions for Docker engine (Linux only) can be found here: https://docs.docker.com/engine/
+Installation instructions for standalone Docker engine (recommended for Linux only) can be found here: https://docs.docker.com/engine/
 Installation instructions for Docker Desktop (Windows/Mac/Linux) can be found here: https://docs.docker.com/desktop/

 After installation, navigate to the directory where the Dockerfile is saved and create a Docker image with the following command